lila-smith/snake-game-reinforcement-learning/docs/index.md

 These two environments share a lot in common.
 While one has a snake facing up and the other down, they both have no walls surrounding them, and there is an apple two squares to *the snake's* right.

-The optimal action in both scenarios is clearly to turn right and they are basically just rotations of one another, so it makes sense that we should group these two together.
-Anything that the snake learns about one of these scenarios is relevant to the other scenario.
+The optimal action in both scenarios is clearly to turn right, and they are basically just rotations of one another.
+It makes sense that we should group these two together: anything that the snake learns about one of these scenarios is relevant to the other scenario.

 To reduce the dimensions of the state space, let's think about what factors are important:
-* Will it bump into wall and die?
+* Will it bump into the wall and die?
 * Will it approach the apple?
 * Will it hit its tail and die?